m4cit/slangID3_DL/README.md

 * **NeuralNet_4l_relu_lin:** Neural Network with 4 linear layers and 3 ReLU layers

 The best **F<sub>1</sub> score is ~71.4% with model NeuralNet_2l_lin**

-(on the test set, with the original training data after 100 epochs)
+**Note:** Score for the test set after training for 100 epochs with the original training data.

 ## Issues